dsaisrujan/CS531_srujan/README.md

 First you must update mysql_connect.h with YOUR specific values.
 Database will not work without it.
 After that it does not matter.
 You can use a current database, or create a brand new one and link it to mysql_connect.h

+Also must make a file called reciepts otherwise it will not print correctly after shopping cart.